 Lancet: Angiography busts theory of venous link to MS October 8, 2013 -- Countering prior findings that cerebrospinal venous narrowing and multiple sclerosis (MS) go hand in hand, a study incorporating both x-ray venography and ultrasound found that venous narrowing is unrelated to MS. The new results were published online October 9 in Lancet.

-The Practice of Ultrasound: Part 10 -- Trustworthy ultrasound April 15, 2013 -- AuntMinnie.com presents the 10th in a series of columns on the practice of ultrasound from Dr. Jason Birnholz, one of the pioneers of this modality.
-In this installment, he discusses fetal gender determination and behavior, as well as why withholding information is a violation of trust.
+Practice of Ultrasound: Part 12 -- Evaluating new equipment September 19, 2013 -- AuntMinnie.com presents the latest in a series of columns on the practice of ultrasound from Dr. Jason Birnholz, one of the pioneers of this modality.
+In this installment, he reviews a number of ultrasound systems and offers some feedback on the state of affairs in sonography technology.

 Cardiac imaging unsuitable for screening asymptomatic athletes September 16, 2013 -- Despite technological advances in imaging in recent years, a new review has concluded that cardiac imaging cannot yet be recommended as a first-line screening tool for athletes who show no obvious signs of coronary abnormalities.